Select Page

 What is a serial number?

 While lot numbers refer to a group of identical products, serial numbers help to identify individual units of a product.
 In other words, they’re even more specific than batch or lot numbers.
 Manufacturers could give the same lot number to tens, hundreds, or even thousands of identical products.
 On the other hand, you would only assign one serial number per unit.
-In other words, serial numbers make products unique so that you can differentiate one unit from another.
+In other words, serial numbers make products unique, so you can differentiate one unit from another.

 If you look at the bottom of a laptop, you’ll likely find a serial number printed or engraved on it.
 If you don’t see it there, the number is often associated with your purchasing account.
 The retailer will print the serial number on the original invoice in this case.